-Thomas P. Glynn
+Thomas P. Glynn, PhD

-Chief Executive Officer & Executive Director
+Chief Executive Officer

-Glynn first gained experience in transportation when Governor Michael Dukakis appointed him to be General Manager of the MBTA in 1989, where he took charge of agency with 7,000 employees serving nearly 680,000 daily commuters from 78 communities.
-Glynn’s experience as General Manager of Boston’s World Trade Center in the late 1980s also gave him familiarity with Massport’s real estate developments in Boston’s Seaport District, which now include the Seaport Hotel, East and West World Trade Center Office buildings, the Liberty Wharf and the development of the Marine Terminal for Boston’s fishing industry.
+Glynn first gained experience in transportation when Governor Michael Dukakis appointed him to be General Manager of the MBTA in 1989, where he took charge of an agency with 7,000 employees serving nearly 680,000 daily commuters from 78 communities.
+Glynn had earlier served in state government as Deputy Welfare Commissioner from 1983 to 1988.
+Glynn also served as General Manager of Boston’s World Trade Center in the late 1980s and Executive Director of a White House Task Force on Youth Employment in 1979.

 As Deputy U.S. Labor Secretary in the Clinton Administration from 1993 to 1996, Glynn and U.S. Labor Secretary Robert Reich were among the most active participants in Vice President Al Gore’s Reinventing Government initiative to streamline public sector services, receiving more awards than any other cabinet agency.

 From 1996 to 2010, Glynn was Chief Operating Officer of Partners HealthCare, at that time an $8 billion network of teaching hospitals and neighborhood health centers that includes Massachusetts General Hospital and Brigham and Women’s Hospital, both affiliated with Harvard Medical School.
 As COO for 14 years, Glynn oversaw more than 3,300 workers in an organization that made major strides to reach out to the surrounding community in areas of poverty and homelessness, improved healthcare access and workforce development.